INDUSTRIAL DESIGN AND MANUFACTURING

 AESTHETICS AND ERGONOMICS

 The main aspects of marketability are design and ergonomics.
 Design is about aesthetics.
-If your product does not look appealing, it will not sell.
-The value of a good industrial design is crystal clear: an attractive design not only helps to sell more products, but it also allows you to charge higher prices, which means that the actual profit per unit can be a multiple of the profit on a so-so looking product.
-Ergonomics, on the other hand, focuses on human interaction with a product: How does it feel in your hand?
+If the product does not look appealing, it will not sell.
+The value of a good industrial design is crystal clear: an attractive design not only helps to sell more products, but it also allows to charge higher prices, which means that the actual profit per unit can be a multiple of the profit on a so-so-looking product.
+Ergonomics, on the other hand, focuses on human interaction with a product: How does it feel in hand?
 Do the shape and contours conform to the part of the body that comes into contact with the device?
-Our product engineers have that capability to attract the end-users with that product.
+Our product engineers have the capability to attract the end-users with that product.

 DESIGN FOR MANUFACTURING

 While product design and ergonomics are instrumental in making a product marketable, they alone do not guarantee success.
 Careful consideration of production in the initial stage is crucial because a sizeable percentage of the product’s lifecycle cost is committed at this time (cost of materials, production of parts, and assembly).
 RioSH designers integrate design and industrialization into a single process, with the goal of designing a product that is easily and economically manufactured.
 Once the prototype has done that proto is on the manufacturing side product design engineering only handles at that time.

 THE BASIC GUIDELINES OF OUR INDUSTRIAL DESIGNERS ARE:

 1. LESS IS MORE

 One of the best methods for reducing manufacturing costs is to reduce the number of parts in a product design.
 Fewer parts often lead to less sourcing, development, purchasing, assembly, testing, and development time among others

 2. MAKE IT MODULAR